 Resources by Subject: "Government and Law"

-Contains all of the indexing available in EconLit, plus full text for more than 400 journals.
+EconLit with Full Text contains all of the indexing available in EconLit, plus full text for more than 400 journals.
 Covers fields including economics, capital markets, country studies, econometrics, economic forecasting, environmental economics, government regulations, labor economics, monetary theory, urban economics.

 Access limited to 4 simultaneous users – please close window when through with session.

-Full-text articles for journals covering a broad range of subjects in Arts & Sciences including many of the core research and society published journals in economics, history, political science and sociology, ecology, mathematics and statistics, language and literature, music, film studies, folklore, performing arts, religion, art and architecture, law, psychology, public policy and administration, business, and education
+JSTOR contains full-text articles for journals covering a broad range of subjects in Arts & Sciences including many of the core research and society published journals in economics, history, political science and sociology, ecology, mathematics and statistics, language and literature, music, film studies, folklore, performing arts, religion, art and architecture, law, psychology, public policy and administration, business, and education.

-National Newspapers Core is a single source for coverage of the nation's leading newspapers.
-National Newspapers Core includes abstracting, indexing, and comprehensive full text for The Christian Science Monitor, The Los Angeles Times, The New York Times, The Wall Street Journal, and The Washington Post.
+ProQuest Newspapers is a single source for coverage of the nation's leading newspapers.
+It includes abstracting, indexing, and comprehensive full text for The Christian Science Monitor, The Los Angeles Times, The New York Times, The Wall Street Journal, and The Washington Post.
 Researchers can find the information they need quickly because of the database's detailed indexing.